pragma-/Plang/doc/README.md

         print("Hello, world!")
         ^D
       Hello, world!

-Plang automatically prints the value of the final expression in the program.
-To prevent this, use the `null` keyword (or construct any expression that evaluates to `null`) as the final expression.

 ### DEBUG environment variable
 You can set the `DEBUG` environment variable to enable debugging output.